 The Castle Road, which is over 625 miles long, consists of a series of small, winding back roads with easy to follow signs.
 If you want to plan it out before you get behind the wheel, the website is in English and has a very good map of the route, including exact distances between castles and cities.

 It starts in Mannheim and leads you all the way to Prague in the Czech Republic.
 With so much to see on the Castle Road, it is recommended to pick just a few castles that you want to explore in depth and enjoy the magnificent view of the other castles from afar.

 Explore the country of the Brothers Grimm along the Fairy Tale Road, which connects the towns and landscapes that were the inspiration for their most famous fairy tales; hike in Little Red Riding Hood's forest, visit the castle of Sleeping Beauty, and climb up the tower from where Rapunzel let down her hair.

 The Fairy Tale Road starts in the town of Hanau, the birthplace of the two brothers Jacob and Wilhelm; it brings you to their home in Steinau where they grew up and through all the cities where the Brothers Grimm studied and worked.

 Almost all the towns along the Fairy Tale Road offer family-friendly activities, such as puppet shows, parades, concerts, and lovely statues of your favorite fairy tale characters.
 The route is particularly lovely around Christmas when Weihnachtsmärkte (Christmas markets) lend their considerable charm.

-Enjoy Palatinate's 1000-year old viniculture in quaint wine villages, old-world restaurants, colorful vineyards, and at local harvest festivals.
+The Romans started developing wine here almost 1,000-years ago, and the Germans have perfected it.
+Celebrate the vine in quaint wine villages, old-world restaurants, colorful vineyards, and local harvest festivals.
 Soak up some local flavor at open-air farmer’s markets and wine festivals, which are celebrated throughout late spring, summer, and especially during the fall.